-2021: Similar to 2020, the target was met for 2021 except for the CWHvh1 as referenced in the forecast.
-The CWH vh1 dropped from 49% to 48%.
+2022: Similar to 2021, the target was met for 2022 except for the CWHvh1 as referenced in the forecast.
+The CWH vh1 remained at 48%.
 There has been an increased recent harvest within the CWHvh1.
-The poorly drained, low productivity sites associated with the vh1 have become economically viable due to the strong current market conditions.
+The poorly drained, low productivity sites associated with the vh1 have become economically viable due to the strong current market conditions in 2022.
 As previously described harvest history in the DFA generally progressed away from established communities towards the outer west coast of the DFA and into this variant.
 This more recent timber harvesting has placed more area in the early seral stage.